-Avery Dennison Corp. v.
-Finkle, No. CV010757706, 2002 WL 241284, at 2-3 (Conn.
-Super.
-Ct.
-Feb.
-1, 2002) (unpublished) ("The court finds that as a result of the management level and leadership position of Donald Finkle at Avery Dennison, he had direct access to, and in some instances contributed to the formulation of, procedures and information relating to [trade secrets at issue.]"); see generally, Bimbo Bakeries USA v.
-Botticella, 613 F.3d at 105-07; Del Monte, 148 F. Supp.
+although courts have probed to determine whether a senior executive in fact knew, used, or was likely to have retained more than passing knowledge about the operational details of trade secrets claimed to be at issue;122 an employee's role in the as a result of the management level and leadership position of Donald Finkle at Avery Dennison, he had direct access to, and in some instances contributed to the formulation of, procedures and information relating to [trade secrets at issue.]"); see generally Bimbo Bakeries, 613 F.3d at 105-07; Del Monte, 148 F. Supp.
 2d at 1329; Uncle B's Bakery, Inc. v.
 O'Rourke, 920 F. Supp.
 1405, 1416 (N.D.
 Iowa 1996) (considering accused party's seniority).

-120 International Bus.
+^{122.} International Bus.
 Machs.
 Corp. v.
 Visentin, No. 11 Civ.
 399 (LAP) 2011 WL 672025, at 12 (S.D.N.Y.
 Feb.
 16, 2011), aff'd, 437 F. App'x 53 (2d Cir.
-2011) (finding that misappropriation was not threatened where while IBM had established that defendant knew some trade secrets and had had exposure to others, it had not demonstrated that his knowledge was sufficiently deep or relevant that these secrets would be placed in jeopardy in the new position as Hewlett-Packard had designed it); Del Monte., 148 F. Supp.
+2011) (finding that misappropriation was not threatened where while IBM had established that defendant knew some trade secrets and had had exposure to others, it had not demonstrated that his knowledge was sufficiently deep or relevant that these secrets would be placed in jeopardy in the new position as Hewlett-Packard had designed it); Del Monte, 148 F. Supp.
 2d at 1329 (noting that while defendant was one of Del Monte's senior scientists and highest ranking executives who had considerable access to all of Del Monte's trade secrets, his work, as an auditor/overseer did not require him to formulate or apply specific trade secrets).
 Cf. National Starch Chem.
 Corp. v.
 Parker Chem.
 Corp., 530 A.2d 31, 32-33 (N.J.
 Super.
 Ct.
 App.
 Div.
+1987) (finding threatened misappropriation where the defendant had helped to develop and retained complete recall of key formula his new employer had unsuccessfully endeavored to develop).

-1987) (finding development or frequent use of the information; 121 and an employee's likely recall of the trade secrets.
-122 c.
-The accused party's prior wrongdoing, lack of credibility, or inattention to confidentiality
+development or frequent use of the information;123 and an employee's likely recall of the trade secrets.124